slightech/MYNT-EYE-MapLab-Sample/README.md

 * Rovio calibration file rovio_default_config.info, [example file](./applications/rovioli/share/rovio_default_config.info)

 ## Building a map from a rosbag
 For this tutorial, we build a map from one of the mynt datasets.
-Go to [download the bag file](https://pan.baidu.com/s/13OJXIQAQIfaIJpgliIvykw), **password: 9pkp**
+Go to downlaod [ maplab_ex.bag](https://pan.baidu.com/s/13OJXIQAQIfaIJpgliIvykw), **password: 9pkp**

 ```
 source ~/maplab_ws/devel/setup.bash